truvhq/quickstart/README.md

           },
 ```

-And if the widget was closed, we show the form that the applicant call fill out.
+And if the widget was closed, we show the form that the applicant can fill out:

 ```
           onClose: function () {